Hristo-Nikodimov-Nenkov/MERN-ES6-template/README.md

 and environment variables for its setup.

 ### GitHub Actions workflow setup
-Create secrets ( Settings > Secrets ) with names: "NAME" and "EMAIL".
+Create secrets ( Settings > Secrets ) with names: "NAME" and "EMAIL".\
-This will be the name and email git will use in the workflow commit to deploy branch.
+This will be the name and email git will use in the workflow commit to deploy branch.\
 Put the values in " ".\

+The workflow's <b>build-client</b> job uploads built client as artifact with name "client" and retains it for 1 day.

+The prepare-deploy job downloads the "client" artifact in ./public folder, uploads deploy-ready artifact "server"\
-The CI workflow built the client application to /public and commits to "deploy" branch.\
+and commits the deploy-ready app to "deploy" branch.

-This branch can be used from hosting providers ( heroku ) as deploy-ready copy of the application (both front-end and back-end are included).
+This branch can be used from hosting providers ( https://render.com )\
+as deploy-ready copy of the application (both front-end and back-end are included).

 #### The workflow fails if there are warnings when client is built
 You can prevent that by adding Secret with key CI and value false.

-### Heroku Setup
+### Heroku removes all free dynos from 28/11/2022
-You must have a heroku account.
+There is still way to deploy your app for free.

+### Render Web Service deploy.
+https://render.com allows you to deploy both "Static" (stand-alone React applications) and Web Service (MERN, NodeJS etc).

+#### Creating Render "Web Service"
+Go to https://render.com and create un account.\
-If you don't you have to create one.
+If you already have one SignIn and go to Dashboard.\
-It's free, and you can deploy multiple applications free of charge.

-#### Creating Heroku application
-Follow the Heroku documentation and create new Application (NOT Pipeline).
+Press the "New" button and select Web Service.\
+You have to connect your GitHub account to be able to connect repository to the Web Service.\

+In the "Connect a repository" select which repo you want to connect,\
+by pressing the corresponding "Connect" button.\

+"Name" of the "Web Service" is also the subdomain on which your application\
+will be accessible.
+Your application will have domain "https://<b>service-name</b>.onrender.com".

+"Root directory" is the root directory of your application.\
+You should leave the field empty.\
+If you have moved your backend root from / to /src or other subdirectory then you should put that subdirectory here.\

+"Environment" has to be set to "Node".\
+You can also use Render Web Service for project written on Elixir, Go, Python, Ruby & Rust.
+It can host Docker containers as well.\

+"Region" is the location of the physical server that host your application.
+At the current moment there are only 4 locations, but for the purpose of testing they are enough.

+"Branch" - you should select the "deploy" branch.\
+If it is not present then the GitHub actions workflow failed.\
+You need to fix that first.
+When the workflow finishes successfully it creates the "deploy" branch.

+"Build command" - The application is does NOT need to be build.
+It only needs its dependencies.\
+type <b>npm install</b> or <b>yarn install</b>.

+"Start command" - <b>npm run start</b>

+"Plan type" - You can select any plan, but <b>Free</b> is why I use Render.

+"Advanced" - In this section are the "Environment" variables, "Secret" file, "Auto-Deploy" option and "Build" filters.\
+In this section you can set all environment variables you need.

 #### Environment Variables
-The environment variables in Heroku are named "Config Vars", they are located in the Settings section of the application.
+They can be changed/added/removed later in the Environment section of the Web Service.
 The Key/Value pairs are attached as properties of the process.env object.

-#### Automatic Deploy Setup
-By connecting the Heroku application to the "deploy" branch that was created by the GitHub Actions workflow you can automate the entire process.

-After connecting the Heroku application to the "deploy" branch of your GitHub repository select run the "Manual Deploy" of the "deploy" branch (ONLY THE FIRST TIME).
-###### Do NOT check the "Wait for CI to pass before deploy"

-#### Heroku Application logs and console
-In the Heroku application logs you can see the console output of your application.
-###### You can access the logs in the "More" dropdown of your application.
-If you open the logs and then "Restart all dynos", you can observe the console output of your application, which can be helpful for debugging application crashes in production.

 ### Database SetUp
 The template uses "mongoose" and it takes the database connection string from environment variable named DB_CONNECTION_STRING for production.

 ###### If the connection password contains non-alphanumeric symbols you MUST URL-encode the connection string.
 For development and in case the environment variable is NOT set it uses the default values from /configs/database.js